 Definition.
 Sales channels are the ways through which the potential customers come to the point of e-commerce, be it a website or mobile application with which they can realize the actual purchase.

 Design aspect.
-Designing for e-commerce, it is important to take into account the maximum of the possible sales channels which are really numerous on the Internet, from social networks to specialized forums, influencer reviews, and tailor-made advertising campaigns.
+Designing for e-commerce, it is important to take into account the maximum of the possible sales channels, which are really numerous on the Internet, from social networks to specialized forums, influencer reviews, and tailor-made advertising campaigns.
 Researching and understanding those channels gives broader prospects to the actual point of sale which you are designing for.

 There are several vital aspects to remember:

 - Sales channels should be initially concentrated on the target audience.
-There is always the place and time to broaden the perspective as soon as the core target audience is involved.
+There is always a place and time to broaden the perspective as soon as the core target audience is involved.
 However, the attempts to “sell for all” and “design for everyone” from the launch can bring to waste of effort, time, and money spent on design and promotion.
 Move gradually and measure the efficiency of design solutions at every step.

 - Sales channels will work effectively from the initial awareness stage if they witness a strong connection to general brand identity.
 That is the reason to develop guidelines for online sources presentation in the brand book considering all the details of visual presentation and mission statement.
 Consistency is a powerful tool for both design and marketing.

 - Sales channels should direct traffic to the place that enables users to quickly get informed and make the actions they come for.
-For example, if the post on Facebook invites users to participate in the summer sale, they should be directed right to the landing page of this sale, not to the homepage of the website.
+For example, if the post on Facebook invites users to participate in the summer sale, they should be directed right to the landing page of this sale, not to the home page of the website.